 Dian Fossey was born in San Francisco, California in 1932.
 Her strong interest in animals led her to enter college as a pre-veterinary student.
 Soon, however, she switched to occupational therapy and obtained her degree from San Jose State College.

 Book your self and your family a memorable and affordable Rwanda gorilla trekking tour with Gorilla Expeditions Ltd, one of the premier safari companies in Uganda, Rwanda, and DR Congo.
-They offer gorilla tours, wildlife safaris, Rwanda cultural trips, chimpanzee tours, Dian Fossey Hiking adventure, Golden Monkey tracking, Bishoke Volcano trekking and community walks among others.
-We have short packages from 2 – 3 day gorilla trekking package to as many as you want depending on your planned travel period.
+They offer gorilla tours, wildlife safaris, Rwanda cultural trips, chimpanzee tours, Dian Fossey Hiking adventure, Golden Monkey tracking, Bishoke Volcano trekking, and community walks among others.
+We have short packages from 2 – 3-day gorilla trekking package to as many as you want to depend on your planned travel period.